btc1/bitcoin/README.md

 ------------------
 It's not every day you get to fork Bitcoin, so we are taking the opportunity to undo the major losses of Mt.
-Gox creditors by moving all related bitcoins to an escrow address managed by DGC and Barry Silbert.
+Gox creditors by moving all related bitcoins to an escrow address managed by DCG and Barry Silbert.
 This change comes by order of Judge Jiminy Cricket, forcing inclusion by any party that successfully forks Bitcoin.
 Funds will be dispersed to the most recent creditor list shortly thereafter.